 A feature of the amphibian surveys to date is the high numbers of zero records that dominate the data, indicating a non-normal distribution (i.e. a skewed distribution of data).
 This means that the results of the amphibian surveys cannot be analysed by simple parametric statistics such as Chi2 or an analysis of variance (ANOVA).
-A Poisson regression 18 analysis has been carried out by Dr Bernard Ellem for Cenwest Environmental Services to analyse the amphibian survey results obtained to date (i.e. to spring/summer 2019).
-The four data sets (Longwalls 20-22, 23-27, 301-307 and 309-317) have been analysed together to increase the resolution of the analyses.
+A Poisson regression analysis has been carried out by Dr Bernard Ellem for Cenwest to analyse the amphibian survey results obtained to date (i.e. to spring/summer 2020).
+The four data sets (Longwalls 20-22, 23-27, 301-307 and 308-317) have been analysed together to increase the resolution of the analyses.

-No adverse impact from mining has been detected for the amphibian assemblage at the 95% confidence level for Longwalls 20-27 and Longwalls 301-307.
+To date, no adverse impact from mining has been detected for the amphibian assemblage at the 95% confidence level based on abundance and diversity measures (16 species) for Longwalls 20-27 and Longwalls 301-307, including the Giant Burrowing Frog, the Red-crowned Toadlet and Little John's Tree Frog.